Corbett · North-West Highlands

 Sgurr a' Mhuilinn — common questions

-- How hard is Sgurr a' Mhuilinn?
+- How difficult is Sgurr a' Mhuilinn?

 - Standard parking is at NH274515 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.